 This is not necessarily the same as custody or visitation.

 A parent may not have the child living with them but still have an equal say in the biggest decisions about their life.

 Parents with shared parental responsibility must reach a consensus about major long-term decisions for their children.

 - Religious and cultural upbringing

 - Living arrangements

-If a parent has sole parental responsibility they can make such decisions themselves.
+If a parent has sole parental responsibility, they can make such decisions themselves.

-Otherwise, both parties must come to an agreement.
+Otherwise, both parties must agree.

 If the former spouses cannot agree or if one party wishes to contest a previous court decision and seek sole parental responsibility for one particular issue, they can apply for a parenting order.

 A parenting order can be made for many reasons, including “the allocation of responsibility for making decisions about major long-term issues in relation to the child.”